-Before and after stream restoration projects, Wild Utah Project and our partners use the Rapid Stream-Riparian Assessment method to efficiently assess stream condition and monitor the effectiveness of restoration activities.
+Before and after stream restoration projects, Wild Utah Project and our partners use the Rapid Stream-Riparian Assessment (RSRA) method to efficiently assess stream condition and monitor the effectiveness of restoration activities.

 This method collects data on the stream’s characteristics such as vegetation and insect life.
 A score is generated for water quality, hydrogeomorpohology, fish and aquatic habitat, riparian vegetation, and terrestrial wildlife habitat.